-What will happen to any samples I give?
+What will happen to any research samples I give?

-All samples will be stored in a de-identified form.
 Your study visit blood tests will be analysed in Oxford University research laboratories.
 Blood tests for your general health will be carried out in the NHS laboratories at Oxford University Hospitals.
-Other blood tests to look at the response of your body to the vaccine will be done with collaborating laboratories in the UK and in other countries.
-Any samples or data sent to NHS laboratories or collaborating labs would be de-identified.
+With your consent, some cells from your blood may be used to produce specific antibodies ('monoclonal antibodies'), which could be used for commercial activity in the future.
+Other blood tests to look at the response of your body to the vaccine may be done with collaborating laboratories in the UK and in other countries.
+Any samples or data sent to NHS laboratories or collaborating labs will be assigned a study code rather than your name/personal details (pseudo-anonymised).

-If you consent, some of your leftover blood samples will be stored indefinitely at the Oxford Vaccine Centre Biobank and may be used for further related research, including of the human body's immune response and/or vaccine research and/or your safety.
+If you consent, some of your leftover blood samples will be stored indefinitely at the Oxford Vaccine Centre Biobank and may be used for further related research, including of the human body's immune response and/or vaccine research.
 Any such future research will have an appropriate ethical review.
 Upon your request at any time, your remaining blood samples will be destroyed.
 More information around the procedures for long term storage of your samples is available in the Oxford Vaccine Centre Biobank information booklet and you will be asked to sign a separate consent form if you agree to have your samples stored for future use in ethically approved research.
 If you decide not to consent to storage of your samples in the Biobank, these samples will be disposed of at the end of the study.
 Your participation in this study will not be affected by your decision to allow or not allow storage and future use of your leftover blood samples.

-To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Jenner Clinical Vaccine Trials Group based at the CCVTM, the results from your screening visit blood tests may be used to determine whether you are eligible for the second trial you applied for.
+To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study carried out by the Jenner Clinical Vaccine Trials Group based at the CCVTM, the results from your screening visit blood tests may be used to determine whether you are eligible for the second trial you applied for.